Shipping Container Houses: Affordable and Sustainable or Tacky as Hell?

 Permits And Regulations

-Shipping container housing is a relatively new although increasingly popular style of homebuilding construction.
+Shipping container houses are a relatively new although increasingly popular style of homebuilding construction.
 The laws and zoning regulations are not always clear as to what is permitted in this area, particularly if there haven’t been any applications for shipping container construction in your area in the past.
 Before making any final decisions or signing any paperwork, speak to your local council regarding building permits, zoning issues, and any other legal requirements you may need to meet before your application is approved.

 It is estimated that more than 14 million used shipping containers are lying idle around the world.
 A single shipping container can create a tiny home while combining several containers can create multi-story dwellings, apartments, and even entire hotels like The Hougoumont in Fremantle, Western Australia.